NanoComp/meep/doc/docs/Python_Tutorials/Cylindrical_Coordinates.md

 ```
 Both results have converged to at least three digits.
 The relative error at resolution 200 is 0.5%.
 The error is larger in this case due to the presence of the [discontinuous fields at the dielectric interface](../Subpixel_Smoothing.md).
 The mode has a $\omega$ of 0.208 and $Q$ of 1200.

 Finally, as reference, the same calculation can be set up in Cartesian coordinates as a 2d simulation.
+There is one major difference: the mode produced by a point source in 2d is actually the $\cos(m\phi)$ mode, *not* $\exp(im\phi)$, or equivalently it is the superposition of the $\pm m$ modes.
+This means that computing the numerator integral does not involve just multiplying the field at a single point on the surface by $2\pi r$ &mdash; rather, it is the integral of $\cos^2(m\phi)$ which gives a factor of 1/2.
+(For non-circular shapes in 2d, the surface integral must be computed numerically.)
 The simulation script is in [examples/perturbation_theory_2d.py](https://github.com/NanoComp/meep/blob/master/python/examples/perturbation_theory_2d.py).
 The results are comparable to the cylindrical coordinate case (a 1d calculation) but the 2d simulation is much slower and less accurate at the same grid resolution.

 Scattering Cross Section of a Finite Dielectric Cylinder
 --------------------------------------------------------